differential-games/differential-space/README.md

 A black square on a planet indicates that it has already used its move this turn.
 All ships present on the planet participate in the move.

-If a planet does not use its turn, next turn it will build one ship.
+If a planet does not use its move, next turn it will build one ship.

 Moves are broken down as follows:
 #### Colonization